 Customs duty is levied on the importation into Australia of some goods.
-It is payable by the importer.
+It is payable by the importer at a top rate of 5%.
+Australia has free trade agreements with various countries which may reduce the customs duty.

 FRINGE BENEFITS TAX